Background

 Pocket Park

 The main feature of this small space is a large flower bed, which was poorly maintained.
-The team were joined by volunteers to cut back and removed overgrown plants, and replanted it with a variety of native plants including Salvia, a vibrant purple flower and Hylotelephium Spectabile, which blooms in the Autumn, providing a much-needed source of nectar later in the year.
+The team were joined by volunteers to cut back and remove overgrown plants, and replanted it with a variety of native plants including Salvia, a vibrant purple flower and Hylotelephium Spectabile, which blooms in the Autumn, providing a much-needed source of nectar later in the year.

 Local artist Russ Meehan, aka Qubek, created a new mural for the space inspired by his childhood exploring the local woodlands in Stockport.
 The four sites are also connected by a bug trail, created by Phantasmagoria.